Virtual dressing room: Body scanners

 Body scanner technologies come in two distinct flavours: scanners that use technologies such as webcams, phone cameras, or Microsoft’s Kinect device; and scanners that use more sophisticated technologies requiring the shopper to travel to the scanner.

 Web and phone camera technologies require users to stand a fixed distance away from the camera and to hold a standard-sized object (such as a CD) that the camera can use as a reference for size.

 The more sophisticated scanners that use laser or millimetre wave detector technology, or multiple arrays of Kinect sensors, are too bulky and expensive to be used in most stores and are located instead in shopping malls or in large department stores.
 Customers are required to visit the location to be scanned and this information may then be used on online sites.

 Body scanner fit technologies have existed since at least 2005, when the Intellifit system, used by Levi’s was introduced.
 Unique Solutions purchased Intellifit in 2009, and in October 2011 re-branded as Me-ality.
 They are also used in creating custom made apparel such as the body scan jeans by Weekday.

 3D solutions

 3D fitting rooms use computer-generated 3D images to create an experience similar to that seen in virtual world computer games.
 These solutions generate a virtual mannequin (avatar) using customer body measurements and shape information.

-An avatar of the shopper is created, which requires the shopper to measure themselves and provide these data.
+An avatar of the shopper is created, which requires shoppers to measure themselves and provide these data.
 Sometimes the avatar may be personalised: racially, or by skin tone, or by application of pre-determined hair-styles, or even by uploading an image of a customer’s own face.
 The avatar may then be used to show how the shopper would look wearing the clothing, accessories and any other items on sale.

 More sophisticated versions allow side-by-side comparison of different versions of a garment, and enable different items to be tried on at the same time.